sbuis/ClusterBased_GSA/clusterBasedGSA_on_Toycurve.md

 # Introduction

-This document provides the code of the Cluster-Based GSA method applied on the ToyCurves model as presented in Roux, Buis et al. (submitted to ENVIRON.
+This document provides the code of the Cluster-Based GSA method applied on the ToyCurves model as presented in (Roux, Buis et al., submitted to ENVIRON.
 MODELL.
 SOFTW.)

 Main parameters can be changed using the Rstudio “Knit with parameters